spryker/spryker-docs/docs/dg/dev/miscellaneous-guides/simulating-deployments-locally.md

 Are you about to roll out an important feature to your staging or production environment and want to ensure that everything will work out right?
 Or you are encountering behavior in your application when it is deployed that does not seem right, and you are wondering how to best debug it?
 This document provides tips that can help you avoid surprises and help you prepare your project optimally for deployment and build a local development setup with which you can debug more effectively.

+To simulate your application behavior and how it looks when deployed to the staging or production environment, bootstrap the `deploy.yml` files used by those environments.
+The following sections show what needs to be done.

 ## Prerequisites

 Read access to your codebase.

-## Simulate your application

-To simulate your application behavior and how it looks when deployed to the staging or production environment, bootstrap the `deploy.yml` files used by those environments.
-The following sections show what needs to be done.

-### Prepare your local hosts file
+## Prepare your local hosts file

 In these `deploy.yml` files, you specify the actual endpoint names that determine the URLs under which your environment is reachable.
 To work locally, point your DNS names to your local development environment by adding host entries in your local `/etc/hosts` file.